 Students develop performing and listening skills through weekly studio master classes, monthly department showcases, and studio recitals.
 In addition, internationally distinguished guest artists visit the UND Music Department to give master classes.
 Recent visitors include: Ying Quartet, David Ying, Peter Howard, Leonardo Altino and Sachiya Isomura.

-The goal of the Applied Voice area at UND is to train and guide students to their highest vocal potential.
+The goal of the Applied Voice Area at UND is to train and guide students to their highest vocal potential.
 All members of the voice faculty are experienced performers and teachers, dedicated to the success of our students.
-We have over 50 voice students of the over 150 music students working towards undergraduate and graduate degrees in both classical voice and musical theater.
-All voice students receive weekly lessons from a faculty member.